aswathyajayan596/Tage/Markdown/TAGE_algorithm.md

 ### Analysis based on different lengths of GHR

 The TAGE predictor uses a geometric series of history lengths which allows to use very long history lengths for indexing some predictor tables, while still dedicating most of the storage space to predictor tables using shorter global history lengths.
-And hence to index, geometric length of 130 bits and 200 bits were analysed for two different traces with different PHRs.
+And hence to index, geometric length of 130 bits and 200 bits were analysed for two different traces and also with different PHRs.
 And found out that there is only marginal difference in the accuracy for the two.
 Hence, chosen 130 bits of GHR for optimum design considering small storage budget.

 ![DiffPHRDIST-INT-1-32bits](images/DiffPHRDIST-INT-1-32bits.png)